DavidVorick/CodeCommit/src/auto_workflow/UserSpecification.md

 user specification is provided first, followed by the parent user specification, followed by all child user specifications.

-The parent user specificatoin is the specification in the parent folder, and the child user specifications are all user specifications located in child folders.
+The parent user specification is the specification in the parent folder, and the child user specifications are all user specifications located in child folders.

+3. (To be continued)

 ## Specification Caching